Trusted Setup

 We now describe the algorithm for multiple parties to collaboratively create the structured reference string, and as long as one of them is honest (i.e. deletes $\tau$), then the discrete logs of the structured reference string will be unknown.

-Alice generates the structure reference string $([\Omega_n,…,\Omega_2,\Omega_1, G_1],\Theta)$ and passes it to Bob.
+Alice generates the structured reference string $([\Omega_n,…,\Omega_2,\Omega_1, G_1],\Theta)$ and passes it to Bob.

-Bob verifies the srs is “correct” by using the checks from the earlier section.
+Bob verifies the SRS is “correct” by using the checks from the earlier section.
 Then Bob picks his own secret parameter $\gamma$ and computes

 $$